Fishing Offshore with Captain John

-Floating Time Charters offers offshore fishing trips in the beautiful blue waters of the Atlantic!
+Floating Time Charters offers offshore deep sea fishing trips in the beautiful blue waters of the Atlantic!
 Everything you need to fish is included!

 Captain John’s offshore boat is rigged for bottom reef fishing and trolling!
 See The Boat